How To Calm A Kitten: 10 Effective Tricks

 5. Provide a safe space

 Kittens should be raised and kept in a safe home.
-This way, your little feline won’t feel scared, which will save you from guessing how to soothe the cat.
 Kittens, and even adult cats, are usually fearful of open spaces.

 calm kitten

-With that, make sure that you offer your pet a cozy spot where it can curl and feel safe.
+For how to calm a kitten that is afraid of large open spaces, offer your pet a cozy spot where it can curl and feel safe.
 A corner with a cat cave is the right choice.
 This mimics the denning instinct of cats to avoid predators.

 6. Practice spot-cleaning